Skip To Content

 units

-The unit for calculating the buffer distance.
-If unit is not specified, the default will be esriSRUnit_Foot when querying feature services in ArcGIS Enterprise, and esriSRUnit_Meter when querying feature services in ArcGIS Online.
+Specifies the unit for the buffer distance.
+If no value is specified, the default will be esriSRUnit_Foot when querying feature services in ArcGIS Enterprise, and esriSRUnit_Meter when querying feature services in ArcGIS Online.
 This parameter only applies if supportsQueryWithDistance is true.

 Values: esriSRUnit_Meter | esriSRUnit_StatuteMile | esriSRUnit_Foot | esriSRUnit_Kilometer | esriSRUnit_NauticalMile | esriSRUnit_USNauticalMile